March 6th 2018

 Protect all materials from rain, ice and snow at all times.
 If you must lay bricks during wet weather conditions, set up a protective tent that completely shields your working area from the rain.
 Follow all manufacturer recommendations for protection and handling.

-Mix small amounts of mortar at a time to prevent way water from not be absorbed into the mixture.
+Mix small amounts of mortar at a time to prevent way water from not being absorbed into the mixture.

 Cover any new and unfinished masonry work during winter with an insulating blanket (hessian), and a waterproof sheet (polythene) held down firmly on each side.
 Use heat lamps to maintain mortar temperature if severe frost is expected.